 Your surgeon is the best person to help you decide what approach will be best for you.

-Recovery time will depend on the location and type of hernia and on the nature of your surgery.
+Hernia surgery recovery time will depend on the location and type of hernia and on the nature of your surgery.
 Following a laparoscopy, it is likely you can return home the same day and the total recovery time is usually one to two weeks.
 Following an open surgical hernia repair, your total recovery time will likely be four to six weeks.
 Your surgeon can give you an estimate of anticipated recovery time at the time of your consultation.

-Most hernia repair surgeries are extremely successful.
+Most hernia surgeries are extremely successful.
 In a small percentage of cases, the hernia will recur and need to be repaired again.